The History of Marijuana–or Most of What You Should Know By Now

 Fast-forward to the present day.
 Two countries, Canada and Uruguay, have fully legalized both the medical and recreational use of cannabis for all residents.
 A growing number of countries have developed their own medical cannabis programs and several more have decriminalized the plant.
 In the United States, the federal government still lists cannabis as a Schedule I controlled substance.
 Ten individual states have now legalized and developed regulations for the recreational use of cannabis, and 30 states and Washington D.C. have developed at least some form of medical cannabis program.

 In late 2018, the United States officially legalized the production of industrial hemp—a full 81 years after first outlawing the non-intoxicating plant.
-In terms of criminal policy, many U.S. states are considering a policy that retroactively erases or eases some sentences on prior cannabis convictions.
-Despite recent changes in cannabis policy at the state level, in 2016, the U.S. still had the highest incarceration rate in the world, imprisoning about 2.2 million people.
-Based on data pulled from November of 2018, just over 46 percent of all inmates in federal prisons are serving time for drug crimes.
+In terms of criminal policy, some U.S. states are considering reforms that retroactively erases or eases some sentences on prior cannabis convictions.
+Yet, despite recent changes in cannabis policy at the state level the U.S. still had the highest incarceration rate in the world in 2016.
+According to Pew Research, 2.2 million people were imprisoned.
+Based on data pulled from November of 2018, just over 46 percent of all inmates serving federal time are in custody for drug-related crimes.

 A Note from the Writer: This history offers merely a brief glimpse into primary historical trends in Western cannabis use and legalization.
 Like all brief histories, however, this simple report does not do justice to the depth and breadth of the International War on Drugs and all of the people affected by changing cannabis policies and cultural understandings throughout history and across the globe.